Laurel-Smith/SmithieGoesWest/README.md

-# SmithieGoesWest
+# Abbey Laurel-Smith

-A plan to ReBuildCalifornia, America's west and the south western states with technology</br>
+My plan to ReBuildCalifornia, America's west and the south western states with technology</br>
 https://laurel-smith.github.io/SmithieGoesWest</br>
 @The46th_POTUS